atinder11/Bolo_Suvigya/README.md

 - Easy to use and minimalist Look
 - View your different classes of all day in one click
 - Works 24*7 and 365 days
-- Keeps Updates with your college's timetable
+- Keep updated with your college's timetable